 One of my favourite ways to see a city is from up high, looking down over it.
 The hike up to this lookout spot, Miradouro da Nossa Senhora do Monte, was no joke though.
 We walked up a super long, steep staircase to get here, but there’s also a road that goes up there, which is the way we went down.
 Once we got to the top and saw all the terracotta roofs, I was speechless.
 What a perfect view over the city, and a great way to kick off our first full day in Lisbon.

 Our next stop was Castelo de Sao Jorge.
 I’m so glad we got there in the morning, because we didn’t have to wait in line at all.
 Afterward when we came out and were having lunch next door, the line was huge, and everyone was waiting in the hot sun.
 The grounds of this castle offer amazing panoramic views over Lisbon.
 There isn’t a lot to see here except the view though, so keep that in mind if you’re thinking about visiting.

 We then made our way over to the Church of Santa Engráci, which was converted into the National Pantheon.
-We did not go inside unfortunately, because it was a Monday and it was closed.
+Unfortunately, because it was a Monday, it was closed.

 TIP: Many churches seem to be closed on Mondays, so keep that in mind when planning your itinerary.